KratosMultiphysics/Kratos/applications/TrilinosApplication/README.md

 ```
 However, there may be situations where downloading the packages may not be possible.
 In this case, other (potentially trickier) option is to download the source code and build the libraries.
-For more detailed and updated instructions for compiling Trilinos and other necessary pakages,
+For more detailed and updated instructions for compiling Trilinos and other necessary packages,
 refer to [Compiling Kratos with MPI support](https://github.com/KratosMultiphysics/Kratos/wiki/Compiling-Kratos-with-MPI-support), in the wiki.

 Assuming that the dependencies are installed, the following steps are: